davidaknowles/leafcutter/conda_recipe/README.md

 The leafcutter R package is a subdir of the leafcutter repo which makes automatically building the conda recipe difficult.
-A workaround is to make a new github repo with just the R package: https://github.com/davidaknowles/lc_conda.
-Then run
+A workaround is to make a new github repo with just the R package: https://github.com/davidaknowles/lc_conda (note this must have at least one `tag`) Then run
 ```conda skeleton cran https://github.com/davidaknowles/lc_conda```

 Additional steps: